juanchosaravia/autodsl/README.md

 so it will provide an extra function to initialize the field directly using the builder, with the custom builder name, if any.

 Internally will be generating the builder class and extension function for the annotated class.

-For required parameters like `name` the build will fail if it is not set indicating exactly which field is missed.
+For required parameters like `name` the DSL will throw an exception indicating exactly which field is missed.
-To make it optional just set a default value like `friends`.
-This value will be null in case it's not set.
+To make it optional just set the property as nullable with the question mark like `friends` or `keys`.
+The value will be null in case it's not set.

 #### Examples
 - Annotation examples: [Person.kt](app/src/main/kotlin/com/autodsl/app/Person.kt)